Beach Getaway Guide

 North Goa (Calangute, Baga, Anjuna, Vagator, Arambol)

 After entering Goa from Chorla Ghat, North Goa beaches are about 60-70 km further via Ponda and Mapusa.
 Add 1-1.5 hours to your trip from the Goa border.
-This is where most Pune groups go — the party scene, beach shacks, and nightlife are concentrated here.
+This is where most Pune groups go, since the party scene, beach shacks, and nightlife are concentrated here.
+If you are rolling deep with eight or more friends, a tempo traveller hire in Pune keeps the whole crew together for the drive down.

 Total time from Pune: 8.5-9.5 hours